sipeed/MaixPy/docs/doc/en/modules/ahrs.md

 ```

 Here, an `IMU` object is constructed, then `read_all` is called to read and print the data.
-Since `qmi8658` has no magnetometer, it's not printed.
+Since the onboard IMU has no magnetometer, it's not printed.

 However, note that calibration is needed, as explained below.